wp-plugins/updraftplus/readme.txt

 * FEATURE: Add option to exclude specified files from the 'uploads' backup.
 The default option will omit backing up backups created by at least 2 other backup plugins.
 * FEATURE: New Brazilian Portuguese translation - thanks to Lucien Raven and Tom Fonseca
+* FEATURE: Migrator search/replace now handles JSON and object-encoded data
 * FIX: When advising the user that his remaining Dropbox quota is insufficient, take into account parts of the file already uploaded
 * FIX: Delete Old Directories button in 1.8.2 was using a PHP 5.3+ feature: restore PHP 5.2 compatibility
+* FIX: Reporting add-on was incorrectly inflating the number displayed for the total error count if there were warnings
+* FIX: Prevent a bogus warning appearing when the user has filtered the base table prefix
 * TWEAK: Give more feedback to user when FTP login fails.
 Also, improve automatic switch to non-SSL FTP if SSL FTP fails to cover more situations.
 * TWEAK: Add informational text about the implications of not choosing any remote storage method
 * TWEAK: Supply the "Delete Old Directories" button directly with the message advising users to press it